 Grades given as the result of academic dishonesty cannot be appealed under the grade appeal procedure but are made under the provisions of the Academic Student Conduct Code Process.
 If a student believes that the grade is based on unlawful discrimination or sexual harassment, as defined in the College’s procedures, the student should proceed under the procedure for Affirmative Action and Equal Opportunity Policy.

-If the student believes the final grade reported is inaccurate, the student must contact the Student Record’s Office.
-The Student Record’s Office will verify the correct final grade.
-If an input error has occurred, the Student Record’s Office will enter the correct grade.
+If the student believes the final grade reported is inaccurate, the student must contact the Registrar’s Office.
+The Registrar’s Office will verify the correct final grade.
+If an input error has occurred, the Registrar’s Office will enter the correct grade.

 The student must complete the Final Grade Appeal form located on myMPTC Student to begin the appeal process.
 Final grade appeals should be resolved informally between the student and instructor.
 A student who believes he/she has been assigned an improper final grade must meet with the instructor and, together, review the grading procedures used to determine the grade assigned.
 This meeting may occur in different formats including face to face, online, by telephone or VC.

 If the instructor cannot or refuses to take part in the informal process and if the student is still dissatisfied with their interactions, the student may initiate the Formal Grade Appeal Process.

 Associate Dean/Dean: Within 14 calendar days after meeting with the faculty member, the student may appeal to the Associate Dean/Dean.
 The Associate Dean/Dean is the person who is responsible for managing the particular course.

 The student must provide, in writing, relevant evidence that supports the argument that the final grade was assigned meeting a criteria established in the Grounds for Final Grade Appeal section.